 - How long has the company been in business?

 Objectives and Goals Of The Project

 Most designers will identify these as the most important part of the brief.
 It’s essential that you think through the strategy and objectives completely before getting the project started.

 Goals are the description of the intended purpose of the project, while objectives are the measure of methods in achieving the goals.

-The first thing needed to be defined is the goal that the client wants from their new design.
+The first thing that needed to be defined is the goal that the client wants from their new design.
 Is it a redesign or reworking of an existing site, or is it a completely new design?